SCHEDULE AND TRAVEL INFO:

 221 Church Street, New Haven, CT, 06510

-Looks like an interesting option, less expensive than other options but also an easy walk.
+Looks like an interesting option, less expensive than other options and also an easy walk.
 Call them and read the reviews to see what you think.

 When you search for “New Haven” hotels you will see cheaper rates nearby – in Milford, East Haven, West Haven, Stratford, Hamden and even other parts of New Haven.
 Downside is getting to campus each day and finding parking or finding a reliable ride to campus – and the expense.
 Please see below about parking lots in the area and factor in a daily parking rate of about $25.